-The truth is there’s a simple technique that makes memorizing keyboard shortcuts very easy.
+There’s a simple technique that makes memorizing Word and Excel keyboard shortcuts very easy.
 If you’ve just used one of our awesome PDF to Excel converters to convert PDF documents to Excel spreadsheets and looking to master Microsoft Excel, you will like this one.

 In fact, this technique is so effective that within 30 days you’ll be using the keyboard to perform dozens of functions without as much as glancing at the Ribbon (toolbars and menus for you old timers).